Latifa al-Zayyat: Biography

 Al Zayyat was born in Dumyat, Egypt, on 8 August 1923.
-She earned her bachelor's degree in English in 1946 from Cairo University and earned her PhD at the same university in 1957.
-She was, with Inji Efflatoun, a founding member in 1945 of the Rabitat Fatayat al jami'at wa al ma'ahid (The League of university and Institutes' Young Women).
+She earned her bachelor's degree in English in 1946 from Cairo University.
+She joined the communist Iskra group while attending her last grade at the University.
+She was arrested and detained in Hadra prison in 1949, during the student demonstrations against the British occupation of the country.
+In the same incident, her first husband was also arrested and imprisoned.
+Following her release from prison she earned her PhD at Cairo University in 1957.
+During the same period she worked for the leftist magazine Al Tali'a as its cultural editor.

-She was a professor of English at the Girls College of Ain Shams University and the chair of the department of English at the same university.
+She met Inji Efflatoun, a founding member in 1945 of the Rabitat Fatayat al jami'at wa al ma'ahid (The League of university and Institutes' Young Women) during her time in the university.
+She was a student activist as well.
+Al Zayyat was a professor of English at the Girls College of Ain Shams University and the chair of the department of English at the same university.
 She also served as the director of the Egyptian Arts Academy.
+She was again imprisoned in 1981, while she was heading the Committee for the Defense of National Culture which had been established in opposition to the Camp David accords.

-Two of al-Zayyat's novels are translated to English, The Owner of the House and The Open Door.
+Two of Al Zayyat's novels are translated to English, The Owner of the House and The Open Door.
 The latter, published in 1960, was strikingly modern for its time, both for its use of colloquial Egyptian Arabic and for its depiction of the main character's political and sexual awakening.
 The novel begins in 1946 and ends in 1956, with the Suez Crisis.
 It was also turned into a popular film.
 Al-Zayyat also wrote many essays on women and critiques as well as reviews of novels and political happenings.

-She died of cancer at age 73 in Cairo on 10 September 1996.
+Al Zayyat died of cancer at age 73 in Cairo on 10 September 1996.